The Complete Guide to Testing ChatGPT Apps and MCP Apps (April 2026)

 - run: pnpm test

-- Run tests against both the ChatGPT and Claude hosts in the simulator
+- Runs e2e tests against both the ChatGPT and Claude hosts in the inspector

 No API keys, paid subscriptions, or AI credits are needed on your CI runners.
-The simulator is entirely self-contained.
+The inspector is entirely self-contained.
 Your team gets automated cross-host regression testing on every push without any external dependencies.

 Debugging Failing Tests